iHeartDogs is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

 10. How do I prevent separation anxiety in my Australian Terrier puppy?

 Australian Terriers are known for their strong bond with their owners, which can sometimes lead to separation anxiety when left alone.
-Start by gradually acclimating your puppy to periods of alone time, starting with short absences and gradually increasing the duration.
+Start by gradually acclimating your puppy to periods of alone time, beginning with short absences and slowly increasing the duration.
 Provide plenty of mental and physical stimulation through toys, puzzles, and exercise to keep them occupied while you’re away.
 Consider crate training as a safe and comforting space for your puppy when you’re not home, and avoid making departures and arrivals overly emotional to reduce anxiety triggers.
 If separation anxiety persists, consult with a professional trainer or behaviorist for additional support and guidance.

 Bringing home a new Australian Terrier puppy is a big responsibility, but it’s also a rewarding experience.
 By providing your puppy with a healthy diet, plenty of exercise, proper training, and socialization, you can help them become a well-behaved and beloved member of your family.